eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ### A Few Curiosities

 This system actually realizes what I'd call the "Condorcet ideal".
 Since voters participate in every matchup directly, you can more confidently claim the winner would beat everyone in a head-to-head runoff, rather than approximate head-to-head results from ranked data.
-I wrote [a cheeky post](../condorcet-approval/){:target="_blank"} in the past about how ranked Condorcet methods are only approximations of this; turns out there's now a system that does it for real.

 Oh, and if you're feeling mischievous: you can vote intransitively.
 Rock over Scissors, Scissors over Paper, Paper over Rock.
-You can't do that in a ranked method.
+You literally can't do that in a ranked method.
 I have no idea why you'd want to, but in this system you are free of the shackles of transitivity!

 ## Where I'm Skeptical

 As I said before, my biggest issue is the choose-one primary.
-If this system uses the choose-one primary, we will still be plagued by vote-splitting and spoilers, with no [nursery effect for broadly acceptable candidates](../ca-top-2/){:target="_blank"}.
+If this system uses the choose-one primary, we will still be plagued by vote splitting and spoilers, with no [nursery effect for broadly acceptable candidates](../ca-top-2/){:target="_blank"}.

-Taking in more candidates does not fix vote splitting, it only expands the chaos.
+Taking in more candidates does not fix vote splitting; it only expands the chaos.
 The Duvergerian abandonment dynamics will expand from three to four or more candidates<d-cite key="cox1994sntv"></d-cite>, and voters will still be pushed towards the safest established names of the major parties.
 The lockout problem might be fixed, but the spoiler problem won't.
 The broad "consensus choice", who would naturally be elevated by Approval voting, might not even make it into the "Consensus Choice" part of the election because voters are not free to support anyone beyond their safest bet in the primary.

 If, instead, Better Choices were to use Approval voting in the first round, then I think this could be one of (if not *the*) most robust systems currently in consideration. *Seriously*.